Cost of Laying Turf

 Artificial Grass

-As with lawn turf, artificial grass comes in different qualities and with different properties – so before you start your research ensure you know how hard wearing it needs to be, how short you want it, what your budget is, and how easy you want the installation to be.
+As with lawn turf, artificial grass comes in different qualities and with different properties – so before you start your research, ensure you know how hard wearing it needs to be, how short you want it, what your budget is, and how easy you want the installation to be.

-At the other end of the scale, a premium grass, which will look beautiful and may even come with a guarantee, can cost around £27 per m2.
+At the other end of the scale, premium grass, which will look beautiful and may even come with a guarantee, can cost around £27 per m².
 Hovering in the middle at £22 is the mid-range grass, which can vary wildly in quality and how realistic they are, so always get samples.

 Garden Size | Quantity of turf | Budget artificial grass | Mid-range artificial grass | Premium artificial grass |